ColdMacaroni/onslowcollege.github.io/13dtc/programming/01.setup/index.md

   - Do **NOT** use your personal email address

 If you use Visual Studio Code on a different computer, you will be able to repeat this process on it to use the same settings for all your computers.

-## 1.2.10 Sign in to Github Classroom

-Some of the tasks you will do this year are located on Github Classrooms.
-To make it easy to download the tasks, complete them, and test them, you need to sign in to Github.